 The purpose of the CheckPoint 360° System is to identify leadership as viewed by certain groups of individuals who know and have had the opportunity to observe the manager in the work setting.
-This is accomplished with the collection of ratings from different sets of observers: Self (Sally Sample), Boss (you), Direct Reports, and Peers.
+This is accomplished with the collection of ratings from different sets of observers: Self (you), Boss, Direct Reports, and Peers.